 - Quality First Teaching.
-Clearly differentiated lessons for all pupils.
-(Wave 1) - Intervention in small groups.
-Working with a teacher, teaching assistant or learning support assistant (Wave 2) - In class support with adult assistance - Support from specialists within class or as part of a withdrawal programme - One to one teaching of an individualised programme (Wave 3)
+Lessons where pupils have their learning scaffolded to support success. - Intervention in small groups.
+Working with a teacher, teaching assistant or learning support assistant - In class support with adult assistance - Support from specialists within class or as part of a withdrawal programme - One to one teaching of an individualised programme which focuses on small steps of progress.